BigSoftVideo/DOTE/help.md

 - [Sync-codes](sync-code.md) - linking transcripts to audiovisual playback
 - [Video-cues](cues.md) - bringing cinema to audiovisual playback (unique to _DOTE_)
 - [Transcript clip](transcript-clip.md) - add stylish annotations and tags to a transcript
-- [Undo/Redo](undo.md) - undoing and redoing changes while editing the transcript
+- [Undo/Redo](undo.md) - undoing and redoing changes while editing
 - [Checkpoints and autobackups](versioncontrol.md) - two safe and reliable backup systems (unique to _DOTE_)
 - [Project & transcript information](project-info.md) - display information and stats about the current project and its associated transcripts
 - [Settings and Transcript Options](settings.md) - a tailorable UI and Transcript fit for a Queen
 - [Errors when using DOTE and editing a transcript](errors.md) - letting you know what might go wrong
 - [How to transcribe with _DOTE_](howto.md) - practical advice for different transcription practices
+- [Error reporting](logfile.md) - report bugs directly to the developers
 - [Tips & Tricks](tips.md) - how to get some mundane and special tasks done
 - [Commands and shortcuts guide](commands.md) - a visual guide all in one place
 - [Glossary of key terms](glossary.md) - what you need to know